open/close all folders

 - Star Wars

 - Darth Vader's helmet has a chillingly penetrating stare.
+Appropriate as the concept was based on samurai armor (see Real Life below.)

 - Stormtroopers are intended to look this way, with their frowning mouth grills vaguely resembling a grimace, but they look more sad to some people.